BiTE® technology: designed to ENGAGE T CELLS TO FIGHT CANCER

 Despite recent advances in immuno-oncology, not enough patients benefit from current treatments and additional options are needed to address both hematologic malignancies and solid tumors.

-- Certain immuno-oncology therapies and chemotherapies do not target tumor-associated antigens1,2
+- Certain immuno-oncology therapies and chemotherapies do not specifically target cancer cells through tumor-associated antigens1,2

-- Not enough patients experience long-term benefits and with the potential cost of high toxicity2,3
+- Not enough patients experience long-term benefits while managing the potential cost of high toxicity2,3

 BiTE® technology is designed to engage the natural power of T cells